By Nicholas Cox August 17, 2021

 4. Too Many Manual Steps in Processes – Limited Automation

-• An inconsistent closing calendar and checklist – creating different versions of the truth and a lack of common understanding of when actions are taking place
+• Inconsistent Closing Calendar and Checklist: Creating different versions of the truth and a lack of common understanding of when actions are taking place.

-• Intercompany accounting and reconciliations are overly time-consuming – resulting in complexity that becomes too much and that often cannot be reconciled in the time available
+• Time-Consuming Intercompany Accounting and Reconciliations: Resulting in complexity that often cannot be reconciled in the time available.

 5. Limited Inter-Period Reporting Capabilities